-For those problems which are known to be intractable, for example, CHECK(GHD, k) for $k \ge 3$, and for those others that will turn out to be intractable, we would like to find large islands of tractability that correspond to meaningful restrictions of the input hypergraph instances.
-Ideally, such restrictions should fulfill two main criteria: (i) they need to be realistic in the sense that they apply to a large
+For those problems which are known to be intractable, for example, CHECK(GHD, k) for $k \ge 3$ , and for those others that will turn out to be intractable, we would like to find large islands of tractability

-1We here refer to the standard notion of hypergraph acyclicity, as used in [48] and [20], where it is called α -acyclicity.
+&lt;sup>1We here refer to the standard notion of hypergraph acyclicity, as used in [48] and [20], where it is called $\alpha$ -acyclicity.
 This notion is more general than other types of acyclicity that have been introduced in the literature.